 Also, don’t take these outdoors too often – the rubber used doesn’t feel very strong and while it would be fine for occasional sessions, regular play will likely wreck the outsoles all too quickly.

-VII.
+VIII.
 ANTA GORDON HAYWARD GH1

 Once again: Chinese brand model built on a wider last – check.
 Quality materials that make use of stretchy synthetics in key areas – check.
 All-around performance – check.
 Affordable at just $100 – check.
 It’s hard not to love ANTA if you can get out of the “mainstream brands are the only brands” rut.